AWS setup~10 min

 Want the same flow with AWS Console screenshots?
 See the detailed screenshot guide.

 First, create a permission policy.
-It tells AWS which actions are allowed for this app—things like listing buckets, uploading files, and fixing browser upload settings (CORS).
+It tells AWS which actions are allowed for this app—S3 storage by default, plus optional EC2 and SSM blocks if you enable them below.

 You will attach this policy when you create the role in Step 2—remember the name you chose.